 WWT London Wetland Centre Address

 Address: Queen Elizabeth’s Walk, Barnes, London SW13 9WT

-London Wetland Barnes Booking: From Monday 6 September, there is no requirement to book your visit in advance.
+London Wetland Barnes Booking: There is no requirement to book your visit in advance.
 Prices from £13.40 for adults, £8.13 for child 4 to 16 years and children under 4 enter free.